Lingerie-Clad Amber Rose Rocks Fit Physique Nine Months After Plastic Surgery

-Amber Rose spotlighted her sleek physique on Instagram by modeling form-fitting lingerie that accentuated her recent weight loss.
+Amber Rose spotlighted her sleek physique on Instagram by modeling body-hugging lingerie that accentuated her recent weight loss.
 Rose looks fit and healthy nine months after she underwent breast-reduction plastic surgery.

-Rose has been busy organizing the upcoming 2018 Amber Rose SlutWalk, which takes place in Los Angeles on October 6.
-The protest marches demand an end to rape culture, including victim-blaming and the “slut-shaming” of rape and sexual assault victims.
+Rose has been busy organizing the upcoming 2018 Amber Rose event which takes place in Los Angeles on October 6.
+The protest marches demand an end to rape culture, including victim-blaming and the “sl*t-shaming” of rape and sexual assault victims.

-On its website, SlutWalk organizers write: “Slut,” a word that exploded into disturbing context after a Toronto police officer told a crowd of college women that if they wanted to avoid sexual assault, they shouldn’t dress like sluts.
+On its website, organizers write: “Sl*t,” a word that exploded into disturbing context after a Toronto police officer told a crowd of college women that if they wanted to avoid sexual assault, they shouldn’t dress like sl*ts.
 Infuriated women across the country, outraged by this comment united to take a stand.”

 Got Breast Reduction In January

-Rose, a former stripper and ex-girlfriend of music icon Kanye West, has recounted in past interviews that she was repeatedly called a “slut” since she was a pre-teen because she was busty.
-As a result, Amber said shehad a love-hate relationship with her naturally large breasts.
+Rose, a former stripper and ex-girlfriend of music icon Kanye West, has recounted in past interviews that she was repeatedly called a “sl*t” since she was a pre-teen because she was busty.
+As a result, Amber said she had a love-hate relationship with her naturally large breasts.

 While Rose used her body during her 20s to earn money as a stripper, the daily inconveniences of being so busty was a constant drag.
 So in January 2018, Amber underwent breast-reduction plastic surgery, as the Inquisitr previously reported.

-Amber downsized from a size 36H bra cup to a 36DDD and said she’s thrilled her newly streamlined body.
+Amber downsized from a size 36H bra cup to a 36DDD and said she’s thrilled with her newly streamlined body.

 After years of being appreciated by men for her ponderous chest, Rose confessed that she was worried she wouldn’t feel sexy anymore.